Pencil drawing of a basket of onions and garlic.

 Dominance in visual arts refers to the element that represents the visual center, the main element of the artwork.
 The dominant element in a work of art is the one with the greatest emphasis and the other elements are subordinated.

-In a good composition, it must be clear which is the main element of the work of art.
-The secondary elements should be subordinated to the element intended to be the center of attention.
+In a well-arranged composition, it should be evident which element holds the central focus of the artwork.
+The secondary elements ought to be subordinate to the intended center of attention.

-You can emphasize the focal point in several different ways:
+You can emphasize the focal point in various ways:

-• use elements pointing to the main element,
+• Incorporate elements pointing to the main element,

-• use the sharpest edges in the focal point.
+• Apply the sharpest edges in the focal point.

 An object can dominate due to its shape, size, color, position, or tonal value.